 Tips for Working with Chocolate Ganache

 To make the ganache, you simply heat the heavy cream and pour it over the chocolate.
 The heat from the cream melts the chocolate.
 Let it sit for 4-5 minutes before whisking.
-Once it’s whisked, it will be thin, so let it set up for a few minutes.
+Once it's whisked, it will be thin, so let it sit for a few minutes to thicken up.
 Then, gently pour it on top of the pastry cream and tilt the pie to let the ganache sail out to the edges of the crust.
+It will still be thin after this and need to be chilled.

 How to Assemble an Eclair Pie